Employment Opportunities

 - Safely operate a school van, transporting students to and from our campus and the Old Town station.

-- Stay on top of weather, traffic, and road conditions, adjusting driving plans as needed.
+- Monitor weather, traffic conditions, and road status to adjust driving plans as needed.

-- Serve as a friendly and professional representative of the school at all times.
+- Serve as a warm and professional representative of the school.

-- Maintain ongoing communication with Candie Harper, our Transportation Coordinator, who will handle scheduling updates and coordinate with parents/caregivers.
+- Stay in communication with Candie Harper, Transportation Coordinator, who will provide scheduling updates and coordinate with parents/caregivers.

 What We’re Looking For: